THE NEW MOTHERHOOD

 While there’s still a long road ahead of us – which makes us all the more driven – we’d like to highlight some areas where we feel changes are important and long overdue: society, career, the ever-evolving self and therefore self-discovery.

 To listen to your maternal instincts

 Ever since Anna founded Artipoppe in 2012, one thing really stood out to her: an inbox flooded with messages from fellow mothers.
 Countless questions mostly new moms seem to struggle with: staying home with the kids or climbing the career ladder, how to even juggle the two, breast feeding or bottle feeding, co-sleeping or separate rooms, how to create room for intimacy with your partner while co-sleeping.
 Those personal and extremely intimate issues almost seem political in today’s society.
 A mother’s life seems up for debate – all the more magnified by social media.
 Society questions her, she questions herself.
 True, there’s some amazing scientific research out there around parenting that offers some solid guidance.
 This also spearheads our statement that baby carrying benefits the child’s overall sense of happiness.
 Yet at the end of the day, Anna feels there’s no such thing as right or wrong.
 We are not here to tell you what to do, we believe you already know yourself.
-Motherhood is something so sacred, not to be smothered or confined by what any outside force dictates it should be.
 Keep your baby close to your heart, listen to that inner drum, tap into your own inner wisdom.
 At Artipoppe we believe all individuals – including babies – are unique.
 Defy the status quo and dare to trust your instincts.

 To work (or not) in a safe space